thomasdunlap/CarND-Behavioral-Cloning-P3/README.md

 | Dense          | (None, 50)          | 5050     |          |
 | Dense          | (None, 10)          | 510      |          |
 | Dense          | (None, 1)           | 11       |  None                   |

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![Nvidia model][Nvidia_model]

 #### 3. Creation of the Training Set & Training Process